mstksg/inCode/copy/entries/advent-gol.md

 [Conway's Game Of Life][life] ("GoL").
-GoL is a simulation played out on a 2d grid, where cells are "on" and "off", and at each step of the simulation, the on/off cells spread and propagate in fascinating ways based on the state of their neighbors.
+GoL is a simulation played out on a 2d grid, where cells are "on" and "off", and at each step of the simulation, the on/off cells spread and propagate in fascinating ways based on the state of their neighbors (a "2d cellular automata").
 The twist of the Advent of Code puzzle is it asks what would happen if we played out the rules of GoL in 3d, and then 4d!
 The "starting conditions" are a 8x8 2D grid picked for each participant, and the puzzle solution is the number of live cells after six steps.
 My personal starting conditions were:

 [life]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life